LoganGeldenhuys/prong/README.md

 - Fixed a template type deduction failure in message-prompt's batch processing

 ### Refactors
-- replaced custom applyToTuple function with std::apply
+- Replaced custom applyToTuple function with std::apply
-- deduplicated StringLiteral and TemplateString, StringLiteral is now used for both.
+- Deduplicated StringLiteral and TemplateString, StringLiteral is now used for both.

 ## Features